LeaveTheCapital/henrys-news-backend/README.md

 ### Prerequisites

-You will need an understanding of core JavaScript as well as Mongo and Mongoose.
-You will need a development environment on your machine and potentially some command line skills.
+You will need an understanding of JavaScript, Mongo and Mongoose.

 ### Installing